analysis-tools-dev/website-next/data/blog/relaunch.md

 -   A little Github star history panel next to every tool.
 -   Special icons for our sponsors.

+We're a big step closer to our goal of becoming the main platform for code quality.

 # Thanks

 We would like to thank our sponsors for making this possible: